jhesso/jhesso/README.md

 - 👋 Hi, I’m @jhesso
 - 👀 I’m interested in all kinds of technologies
 - 🌱 I’m currently learning Software development at Hive Helsinki
-- 📫 You can reach me at jhesso@student.hive.fi | [LinkedIn](https://www.linkedin.com/in/juho-hesso-a75993171/)
+- 📫 You can reach me at juho.hesso@proton.me | [LinkedIn](https://www.linkedin.com/in/juho-hesso-a75993171/)

 <!---
 jhesso/jhesso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.